ROCm/HIP/docs/understand/programming_model.rst

 The incoming four-vector of floating-point values ``b`` is multiplied by a scalar and then added element-wise to the four-vector floating-point values of ``a``.
 On modern SIMD-capable architectures the four-vector ops are expected to compile to a single SIMD instruction.
-GPU execution of this kernel however will typically look the following:
+However, GPU execution of this kernel will typically break down the vector elements into 4 separate threads for parallel execution, as seen in the following figure:

 .. _simt: